prefixaut/rconv/README.md

 As library, you should only have to import the entry file and the file formtats you want to use.
 Each file-format should be imported in an own namespace, as types might overlap (Multiple types called `Chart` for example).

+Parsing/Reading of the chart is done via the `parse{format}` procs, while writing the chart is done via the `write` procs defined in each module.
+These `parse` and `write` procs are always implemented for streams, and usually also for strings (as long as the chart-format is not binary).
 Converting procs are found in the `rconv/mapper` (imported via `rconv`) and are named `to{OtherFormat}`, i.E. `toFXF` or `toMalody`.

 ```nim